How Much Horsepower Does A Turbo Add?

 Unfortunately, the clear answer you might be looking for simply doesn’t exist.
 Here’s why.

 You can expect horsepower gains of anywhere between 5% and 100%.
-That is, every car is different.
+That is, every vehicle is distinct.

-It isn’t reasonable to think that adding a turbo will increase your car’s power by a set amount.
+It isn’t reasonable to think that adding a turbo will increase your car’s power by a fixed amount.

-That being said, it’s true that most cars, when fitted with a turbo, would see horsepower gains of 10% to 50%.
-That’s still a wide range.
+That being said, it’s true that most cars, when equipped with a turbo, would see horsepower gains of 10% to 50%.
+That’s still a broad range.

-The bigger your engine, the more potential there is for more horsepower.
+The larger your engine, the more potential there is for more horsepower.

 The reason for all this variance comes down to the following: